 Biometric spoofing will never give you 100% efficiency since it heavily relies on the imperfection of the equipment.
 For example, the basic method for spoofing the fingerprint - with tracing paper and duct tape - may fool only low-quality fingerprint scanners.
 Exactly, those are ones used in low-cost China-made smartphones.
 The same story is about fooling the facial recognition system.
 The latter on cheap devices recognizes the photo of your face, comparing it with the one recorded in the phone memory.
 Thus, showing a natural-size photo may be enough to unlock the phone.
 Meanwhile, the Galaxy S series, Google Pixel, and iPhones are equipped with facial recognition systems backed with a 3D scan of your face.
 It is almost impossible to fool this system without some extreme practices.

-Among all other spoofing techniques, this is likely the least dangerous.
+This is likely the least dangerous among all other spoofing techniques.
 Parents often use GPS tracking to know where their child is.
 One time the child wishes to have less control from their parents and looks for ways to show them the location that will not cause questions.
-GPS spoofing with particular apps creates fake GPS module-info that makes it possible to fool the parents.
+GPS spoofing with particular apps creates fake GPS module-info, making it possible to fool the parents.
 Until they spot you walking with Bettie from the car window.